alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 We will organize the scripts in 3 main groups:
 * The basis group that setups VPC, VSwitches, Security group, EIP, SLB instance and domain records.
 * The application group that setups RDS, VM image and ECS instances.
-* The [Let's Encrypt](https://letsencrypt.org/) group is responsible for obtaining and updating our [SSL certificate](https://www.verisign.com/en_US/website-presence/website-optimization/ssl-certificates/index.xhtml).
+* The [Let's Encrypt](https://letsencrypt.org/) group responsible for obtaining and updating our [SSL certificate](https://www.verisign.com/en_US/website-presence/website-optimization/ssl-certificates/index.xhtml).

 Note: we will deal with the third group in the next part of this tutorial.